dtloi/WeightLossManager/README.md

 ![Startup Menu](/images/startupImage.png)

-**If this is the user's first time using the program, they can enter their information under the New User option** **They must first make a new username and password.
+**If this is the user's first time using the program, they can enter their information under the New User option.
+They must first make a new username and password.
 For security reasons, the password will not be displayed on the terminal as the user types.**

 ![New User1](/images/newuserImage1.png)